AIA Baltimore Future Architects Resources (FAR) Scholarship Awards 2018 Call for Entries

 - Participation is open to all eligible students at no charge.

 All forms and file uploads will be completed in the FAR Scholarship Awards online submission portal.
-After creating an application, you may begin working on your forms and uploading the required files.
 You may save your work as you go and return to the site as often as needed, but all work must be completed and submitted by the submission deadline.

 - Scholarship winners will be notified by email following the judging.

-- Scholarship awards will be presented at the AIABaltimore Excellence in Design Awards on October 13, 2017 at the University of Baltimore Angelos Law Center.
+- Scholarship awards will be presented at the AIA Baltimore Excellence in Design Awards on October 19, 2018 at Center Stage.

-- Everyone who submits will be given a free ticket to the awards celebration.
+- All applicants will receive 1 free ticket to the awards reception.

 One award at $400